theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 Writing comments in Arduino; any text beginning with `//` is ignored or use this `/*` `*/` at the start & end for a block of comments.

+### :triangular_flag_on_post: Lingua Arduino
+The Arduino programming language can be divided in three main parts: functions, values (variables and constants), and structure.
 See the [reference page](http://arduino.cc/en/Reference/HomePage) for documentation of Arduino language constructs.

+### :triangular_flag_on_post: Fiddle the parameters
-Do fiddle a bit with the parameters of the delays to see changes in blinking rhythm.
+You can adjust the values of the 2 delay times to see changes in blinking rhythm.
+Don't forget to compile and upload the code after you made changes.

+### :triangular_flag_on_post: Other actuators
+The LED can easily be substituted by other actuator as:
+- A Buzzer or beeper is a little device that makes a buzzing noise and is used for signalling.
+- A **relay** is an electrically operated switch.
+It uses a low voltage control signal to switch, usually higher voltage.
+It can also be used to control lighting, electrical and other equipment.
+- ...

-## 6. Wiring Diagrams & Schematics
+## <a name="schematics">6.
+Wiring Diagrams & Schematics
 Next we want to wire an external LED to the board.
 I could explain you here in steps how to make the connections *- the anode (longest) leg of an LED is connected to pin 13 on the Arduino, the negative or cathode (shortest) leg of the LED is then connected Ground -* but wouldn't it be much easier to draw you a sketch or diagram with the wires and components connected to the Arduino?!

 Being able to read these diagrams is a very important part of building circuits.
 Schematics are universal pictograms that allow people all over the world to understand and build electronics.
 Every electronic component has a very unique schematic symbol.
 These symbols are then assembled into circuits using a variety of programs.
 You could also draw them out by hand.
 If you want to dive deeper in the world of electronics and circuit building, learning to read schematics is a very important step in doing so.